All Products

 Dedicated Cluster for Task Scheduling

 By default, DTS schedules the task to a shared cluster.
-You do not need to configure this parameter.
-You can also purchase a dedicated cluster of the specified specifications to run DTS tasks.
+No selection is required.
+You can also purchase a dedicated cluster to run DTS tasks.
 For more information, see What is a DTS dedicated cluster.

 Retry Time for Failed Connections